PDP crisis: CJN summons 6 Chief Judges over issuance of conflicting orders - New Telegraph

 The summoned Chief Judges are those of Rivers, Kebbi, Cross River, Anambra, Jigawa and Imo states.

-The CJN had complained bitterly over the huge embarrassment caused the nation’s judiciary by the actions of those who issued the conflicting orders upon ex-parte applications by some political parties.
+The CJN had complained bitterly over the huge embarrassment caused by the nation’s judiciary by the actions of those who issued the conflicting orders upon exparte applications by some political parties.

 The summons read in part: “My attention has been drawn to media reports to the effect that some courts of coordinate jurisdiction were granting conflicting Exparte Orders on the same subject matter.